ppriyankasen/IDV-5.9.1-IsEmpty-Issue/README.md

 }
 ```

-**Notes:**

-1. As we continue with this tutorial, we will just provide the new markup or code that is required.
+> As we continue with this tutorial, we will just provide the new markup or code that is required.
 Be sure to add the correct TypeScript imports as you go.

 ## Locking and Unlocking the Vault